-Sunscreen, sunblock, lip balm and even clothing can be labeled with SPF numbers that range from 1 to 50 or higher.
+Sunscreen, lip balm and even clothing can be labeled with SPF numbers that range from 1 to 50 or higher (50+).
 SPF stands for “Sun Protection Factor,” and is a measure of protection against skin damage specifically from UVB rays.
-Higher SPF numbers may offer more protection against some sun damage, but many people use high-SPF products incorrectly.
+Higher SPF numbers may offer more protection against some sun damage, but there is little evidence that products having SPF numbers higher than 50 offer more benefit, and many people use high-SPF products incorrectly.

-Experts believe that part of the reason that skin cancer rates have increased is because people are feeling safe in the sun once sunscreen or sunblock has been applied, and so are spending more time in the sun.
+Experts believe that part of the reason that skin cancer rates have increased is because people are feeling safe in the sun once sunscreen has been applied, and so are spending more time in the sun.
 Rather than limiting sun exposure we have placed all our faith in these products, and this is not safe.
-Always use sunscreen or sunblock, but do not rely on them to completely prevent skin damage from sun exposure.
+Always use sunscreen, but do not rely on it to completely prevent skin damage from sun exposure.
 There is no product available that can do that.

-The use of a high-SPF sunscreen or sunblock does not mean you can safely spend as much time out in the sun as you like.
+The use of a high-SPF sunscreen does not mean you can safely spend as much time out in the sun as you like.

 10 SUN SAFETY STEPS